Online Graduate Credits

 I want to get started!
 What do I do now?

-I am already enrolled in a program at MU:
+I am already enrolled in a program at MU other than the English PhD or MA:

 I’m not enrolled in any program right now:

-Contact Mizzou Online with questions about enrollment, tuition, technology, etc.
+Contact Mizzou Online with other questions about enrollment, tuition, technology, etc.